wbcsd/pact-catalog/CONTRIB_SOLUTION.md

 ### 9. Open a Pull Request

-Go to your forked repository, click on the `Pull requests` tab and then on the `New pull request` button.
-At the top, make sure the Pull Request is trying to merge `<your-name>` branch of your the `<your-github-id>/pact-catalog` repository into the `main` branch of the `sine-fdn/pact-catalog` repository.
+Navigate to your forked repository on GitHub, click on the `Pull requests` tab and then on the `New pull request` button.
+At the top, make sure the Pull Request is trying to merge the branch `<your-name>` of the `<your-github-id>/pact-catalog` repository into the branch `main` of the `sine-fdn/pact-catalog` repository.
 Click on the `Create pull request` button and add any information you might find relevant.

 <strong>Please note:</strong> All text between angle brackets (`< >`) should be replaced by actual values.
-Please make sure that the values replacing `<your-name>` and `<your-solution-id>` remain consistent and that no whitespaces or special characters are used.
+Please make sure that the values replacing `<your-name>`, `<your-solution-id>` and `<your-solution-version>`.
+None should contain whitespaces and `<your-solution-version>` should follow the `X.Y.Z` format.

-Your Pull Request will be reviewed and added to the PACT Online Catalog as soon as possible.
+Your Pull Request will be reviewed and your solution added to the PACT Online Catalog as soon as possible.